Latveria

 Latveria is a fictional country appearing in American comic books published by Marvel Comics.
 It is depicted within the storylines of Marvel's comic titles as a small, isolated European country ruled by the fictional Supreme Lord Doctor Doom, supposedly located in the Banat region.
 It is surrounded by the Carpathian Mountains, and also borders fictional Symkaria (home of Silver Sable) to the south.
 Its capital is Doomstadt.

 Publication history

 Latveria first appeared in Fantastic Four Annual #2, which was published in 1964.
 Victor von Doom is the ruler of Latveria.
-Though he has been dethroned a number of times, Victor has invariably managed to return to the throne of his country within a matter of months.
+Though he has been dethroned a number of times, Doom has invariably managed to return to the throne of his country within a matter of months.

-Victor also has a Council who obeys him entirely.
-In Fantastic Four #536 in 2006, he killed his own Prime Minister for claiming control of Latveria in his absence and threatened to kill two other ministers if they failed to find the landing spot of Thor's hammer Mjölnir.

-Doctor Doom's style of rule can best be described as an absolute monarchy, as it was revealed that there is no legislature, and one minister boasted "Doctor Doom decides everything.
-His slightest whim is Latverian law!"
-It is shown Doom has devices throughout the Kingdom to watch his people and even has hidden weapons to prevent them leaving without his consent.
-In one story he is able to activate a force field around Latveria which prevents anybody leaving, though apparently it can be a defense against nuclear attack.

 History

-Located in southeast Europe, Latveria was formed out of land annexed from southern Hungary centuries before, and possibly land from Serbia as well as Romania.
+Located in Southeastern Europe, Latveria was formed out of land annexed from southern Hungary centuries before, and possibly land from Serbia.

-At some point, Doctor Doom had his army of Servo Guards invade Rotruvia where he was successful in its annexation.

-Latveria under the Fantastic Four

-Due to Doom's undertakings that drive him away from Latveria, the monarch is often absent.
-After Doom's descent into Hell, the nation became a target for conquest by the neighbouring countries.
-This forces Reed Richards to seize control of the country, attempting to pry the populace out from under the thumb of Doom, while at the same time disarming all of Doom's weaponry and technology, so if he ever returned, he would come back to absolutely nothing.
-In the process, Richards relocated Doom from Hell into a pocket dimension of his own design, and although Doom used his consciousness-switching abilities to escape, the death of his host body seemingly caused him to die as well, and the Fantastic Four pulled out of the country.

-Doom survives this and rules Latveria for a time with a 'puppet' Prime Minister and robotic enforcers.